bzf-2018/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I obtained my PhD in computer science from National University of Singapore ([NUS](http://www.nus.edu.sg/)), and was the winner of the Best PhD Thesis Award.
-I hold an honorary fellow position at University of Melbourne and a senior lecturer position at RMIT.
+I hold an honorary fellow position at University of Melbourne and an associate professor position at RMIT.
 I am the Head of the Big Data and Database Group at [the RMIT Center of Information Discovery and Data Analytics](https://www.rmit.edu.au/research/research-institutes-centres-and-groups/research-centres/centre-for-information-discovery).

 I am also the director of [RMIT master of data science program](https://www.rmit.edu.au/study-with-us/levels-of-study/postgraduate-study/masters-by-coursework/master-of-data-science-mc267), aiming to use Data Science to serve demanding data analysis needs from different sectors of RMIT and industry partners, with the goal of making our students Ready To Work.